 The creator usually is the initial copyright holder.
 If two or more people jointly create a work, they are joint holders of the copyright, with equal rights.
 Note that this may differ from common academic conduct and expectations, where the lead author may be considered more important than the others.

 If a work is created as a part of a person's employment, that work is a "work for hire" and the copyright belongs to the employer, unless the employer explicitly grants rights to the employee in a signed agreement.
-Faculty writings at K-State are not treated as "work for hire"; visit the Intellectual Property Policy, Appendix R of the K-State University Handbook for more information.
+Faculty writings (including "textbooks, scholarly monographs, trade publications, maps, charts, articles in popular magazines and newspapers, novels, nonfiction works, supporting materials, artistic works, syllabi, lecture notes, and like works") at K-State are not treated as "work for hire"; visit the Intellectual Property Policy, Appendix R of the K-State University Handbook for more information.
 In the case of work by independent contractors or freelancers, the copyright belongs to the contractor or freelancer unless otherwise negotiated beforehand, and agreed to in writing.

 It is possible to transfer a copyright; this frequently happens as a part of publishing agreements.
 In many cases, the publisher holds the copyright to a work, and not the author.
 A valid copyright transfer requires a signed written agreement.